Hidlden/LethalFuzz/README.md

 - StarlancerMoons: 4 new moons, 1 free, 1 intermediate, 1 late-game, and 1 hidden.
 Part of the Starlancer series!.
 - Locker: A new and unique enemy that acts as a situational threat, praying on player's perception.
 - ShipWindows: Adds glass windows to the ship so you can see what's going on outside.
-- Portable_Teleporters: Mod focused on providing two shop items which can be used to teleport back to the ship by interacting with them.
-- Peeper: Mod focused on providing a shop item which can be used to stop Coil-Head entities from moving when placed on the ground.
 - Mimics: Adds a dangerous new monster to the game.
 Can you figure out what's real or will you be devoured?.
 - Tomb: adds new interior a game. by KayNetsua/tolian!.
 - CustomStoryLogs: Allows the addition of custom story logs.